 “I like being able to talk with colleagues, and I like that I don’t have to send patients outside CEENTA if they need additional testing,” she said.

-She also enjoys passing along her knowledge to audiology externs who come to CEENTA every year.
-She will be starting her third year as a supervisor and will have a student with her four days a week.
+She also enjoyed passing along her knowledge to audiology externs who came to CEENTA every year.

-“I love helping them fine-tune their skills, and I love watching them grow confident,” she said.
+“I loved helping them fine-tune their skills, and I love watching them grow confident,” she said.

-Many externs end up working at CEENTA once their rotation is complete and they earn their doctorate.
+Many externs ended up working at CEENTA once their rotations were complete and they earned their doctorates.
 There are many benefits to this, such as knowing how CEENTA operates on a day-to-day basis and having colleagues who were once their supervisors.